 Lake Geneva is a somewhat small city located in the state of Wisconsin.
-With a population of 7,778 people and three constituent neighborhoods, Lake Geneva is the 112th largest community in Wisconsin.
+With a population of 8,504 people and five constituent neighborhoods, Lake Geneva is the 114th largest community in Wisconsin.

-Lake Geneva is a very ethnically-diverse city.
+Lake Geneva is a somewhat ethnically-diverse city.
 The people who call Lake Geneva home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lake Geneva residents report their race to be White, followed by Asian.
-Lake Geneva also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.47% of the city’s residents.
-Important ancestries of people in Lake Geneva include Irish, Polish, English, and Italian.
+The greatest number of Lake Geneva residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Lake Geneva include German, Irish, English, Italian, and Norwegian.

 The most common language spoken in Lake Geneva is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Italian.